Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \subsection OverviewEstimatingHminimalEigenValue The different options for estimating H minimal Eigenvalue

-The solver has four options for estimating the minimal eigenvalue of H within the struct HessianCostRegularization:
-* NoRegularization : set by default, it means the solver does not try to estimate it,
-* Manual: the user can provide an estimate of it through the init method,
+The solver environment provides an independent function for estimating the minimal eigenvalue of a dense or sparse symmetric matrix.
+It is named "estimate_minimal_eigen_value_of_symmetric_matrix".
+In the sparse case, it uses a power iteration algorithm (with two options: the maximal number of iterations and the accuracy target for the estimate).
+In the dense case, we provide two options within the struct EigenValueEstimateMethodOption:
 * PowerIteration: a power iteration algorithm will be used for estimating H minimal eigenvalue,
-* EigenRegularization: in case the dense backend is used, the solver make use of Eigen method for estimating it.
+* ExactMethod: in this case, an exact method from EigenSolver is used to provide an estimate.

-This option is particularly usefull when solving QP with non convex quadratics.
+Estimating minimal eigenvalue is particularly usefull for solving QP with non convex quadratics.
 Indeed, if default_rho is set to a value strictly higher than the minimal eigenvalue of H, then ProxQP is guaranteed for find a local minimum to the problem since it relies on a Proximal Method of Multipliers (for more detail for example this [work](https://arxiv.org/pdf/2010.02653.pdf) providing convergence proof of this property).

-More precisely, when HessianCostRegularization is set to a value different of NoRegularization, then ProxQP first estimate a minimal eigenvalue for H and then update default_rho following the rule: default_rho = rho_regularization_scaling * abs(default_H_eigenvalue_estimate), which guarantees for appropriate scaling than the proximal step-size is larger than the minimal eigenvalue of H. We provide below examples in C++ and python for using this feature appropriately with the dense backend (it is similar with the sparse one)
+More precisely, ProxQP API enables the user to provide for the init or update methods estimate of the minimal eigenvalue of H (i.e., manual_minimal_H_eigenvalue).
+It the values are not empty, then the values of primal proximal step size rho will be updated according to: rho = rho + abs(manual_minimal_H_eigenvalue).
+It guarantees that the proximal step-size is larger than the minimal eigenvalue of H and hence to converging towards a local minimum of the QP.
+We provide below examples in C++ and python for using this feature appropriately with the dense backend (it is similar with the sparse one)

 <table class="manual">
   <tr>